 Imagine standing barefoot on the sand just far away enough so the water doesn't kiss your toes.
 A flood of orange consumes your eyes as the sun sets over the hills.
 You give thanks for the moment and hope tomorrow will be just as wonderful.
-Such is one day out of a perfect summer.
+Such is one day in a perfect summer.

-From 1996-1999 I experienced three perfect summers.
+From 1996-1999, I experienced three perfect summers.
 They were filled with adventure, passion, heart break and learning.
 I was 19-22 at the time and couldn't be more excited to experience the world.
 The lack of money didn't matter.
 What mattered was the thrill of the unknown.

 My first summer after a year of work in 2000 became a non event.
 Despite having more money than ever before, I wasn't able to spend it.
 Taking more than a week off a year was frowned upon for first and second year Wall St analysts.

 I came close in 2011 and 2012 when I took six weeks off to travel, but it still was not the same since the most I could leave would be for two weeks at a time.

 After spending four weeks in NYC, Switzerland, Mallorca, and Germany as well as another 12 days back in NYC for the US Open, I've finally rediscovered the magic of a perfect summer.

-It took a full year to take a big trip since leaving Corporate America in 2012 due to uncertainty.
+I waited a full year to take a big trip after leaving Corporate America in 2012 due to uncertainty.
 With the elimination of W2 income I was intensely focused on building my online business.